What is Ascending Triangle?

 - The rising wedge is not restricted to a single type of market, i.e., it can be used in more than one type of commodity market.

-- An experienced trader can easily identify and use this pattern.
-They know when to enter, limit the levels, and/or stop trading.
+- An experienced trader can quickly identify and use this pattern.
+They know when to enter, limit the levels, and stop trading.

 - If identified correctly, the rising wedge can provide favorable ratios to the trader.